 What Sort of Things Should You Track?

-Furthermore, you should be documenting how many sets and reps you performed on each exercise as well as your tempo and the duration of rest time between each set.
+Furthermore, you should also be documenting how many sets and reps you performed on each exercise as well as your tempo and the duration of rest time between each set.

 Consistency is key when it comes to getting bigger and stronger.
 The exercises you are performing in your routine should be as consistent as possible from workout to workout.
 This will allow you to make accurate comparisons of your performance across different training sessions.